About Us

 1941

-MFT fights to repeal “loyalty oath” requirement for educators (targeting Communists and other radicals)
+MFT fights to repeal “loyalty oath” requirement for educators, which was used to target Communists and other radicals

 1947

-East Detroit teachers strike shuts down school district
+In an early demonstration of collective action by Michigan educators, East Detroit Fed of Teachers strike shuts down school district

-Hutchinson Act passes (making striking illegal for public sector workers in Michigan)
+Hutchinson Act passes over the objections of unions (making striking illegal for public sector workers in Michigan)

 1948